risawitama/verbose-potato/README.md

-## Don't tell secrets in corn fields.
-Too many ears around.
+## What's the best thing about elevator jokes?
+They work on so many levels.